 If you're trying to lose weight but wake up in the middle of the night ravenous, you may not be eating enough.
 Have a little snack before bed to keep hunger under control, stop the late-night fridge raid and help you get a good night's sleep.

-About Weight Loss
+Understand Weight Loss

 There are many ways to lose weight, but the one commonality is calories.
 To lose weight, you need to create a negative calorie balance so your body is burning more than you're eating.
 If your snack at night increases your calorie intake so you're no longer in a deficit, you won't lose.
 When it comes to weight loss, it's important to know how much you have to cut back so you can still fit in your bedtime snack.

 Weight-loss calorie needs vary depending on age, current weight, height and activity level.
 An online calorie estimator can help you determine your baseline needs.
-Knowing that 1 pound of fat contains 3,500 calories, subtract 500 calories from your baseline needs to find the amount of calories you should eat to lose 1 pound per week.
-For example, if your baseline needs are 2,300 calories a day, you should cut back to 1,800 calories each day to lose weight.
+Knowing that 1 pound of fat contains 3,500 calories, subtract 500 calories from your baseline needs to find the amount of calories you should eat to lose 1 pound per week — a healthy rate according to the American Academy of Family Physicians.